Corvus Pharmaceuticals (NASDAQ:CRVS) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Corvus Pharmaceuticals (NASDAQ:CRVS – Get Rating) in a report issued on Saturday morning.
+StockNews.com started coverage on shares of Corvus Pharmaceuticals (NASDAQ:CRVS – Get Rating) in a research note released on Sunday morning.
 The firm issued a sell rating on the stock.

-Separately, LADENBURG THALM/SH SH began coverage on shares of Corvus Pharmaceuticals in a research note on Friday, October 7th.
-They issued a buy rating and a $2.00 target price for the company.
+Separately, LADENBURG THALM/SH SH initiated coverage on shares of Corvus Pharmaceuticals in a report on Friday, October 7th.
+They set a buy rating and a $2.00 price objective for the company.

 Insider Activity at Corvus Pharmaceuticals

-In other news, CEO Richard A. Md Miller bought 50,000 shares of the firm’s stock in a transaction on Tuesday, December 13th.
-The stock was purchased at an average price of $0.74 per share, for a total transaction of $37,000.00.
-Following the transaction, the chief executive officer now owns 1,480,119 shares in the company, valued at $1,095,288.06.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Insiders acquired a total of 100,000 shares of company stock valued at $75,000 in the last quarter.
+In other news, CEO Richard A. Md Miller purchased 50,000 shares of the business’s stock in a transaction that occurred on Tuesday, December 13th.
+The stock was purchased at an average cost of $0.74 per share, with a total value of $37,000.00.
+Following the acquisition, the chief executive officer now directly owns 1,480,119 shares of the company’s stock, valued at approximately $1,095,288.06.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Insiders bought 100,000 shares of company stock valued at $75,000 in the last ninety days.
 Insiders own 29.70% of the company’s stock.

-Institutional investors and hedge funds have recently made changes to their positions in the stock.
-Telemetry Investments L.L.C. boosted its holdings in shares of Corvus Pharmaceuticals by 13.5% in the third quarter.
-Telemetry Investments L.L.C. now owns 522,009 shares of the company’s stock valued at $427,000 after acquiring an additional 61,906 shares in the last quarter.
-Two Sigma Advisers LP lifted its stake in Corvus Pharmaceuticals by 28.6% during the third quarter.
-Two Sigma Advisers LP now owns 480,100 shares of the company’s stock valued at $393,000 after purchasing an additional 106,700 shares during the last quarter.
-Two Sigma Investments LP lifted its stake in Corvus Pharmaceuticals by 19.0% during the third quarter.
-Two Sigma Investments LP now owns 429,708 shares of the company’s stock valued at $352,000 after purchasing an additional 68,674 shares during the last quarter.
-Renaissance Technologies LLC lifted its position in shares of Corvus Pharmaceuticals by 1.3% in the 3rd quarter.
-Renaissance Technologies LLC now owns 975,519 shares of the company’s stock valued at $798,000 after acquiring an additional 12,587 shares in the last quarter.
-Finally, Bailard Inc. purchased a new stake in shares of Corvus Pharmaceuticals in the 3rd quarter valued at approximately $33,000.
-47.45% of the stock is currently owned by institutional investors.
+Institutional investors have recently added to or reduced their stakes in the company.
+Acadian Asset Management LLC raised its stake in shares of Corvus Pharmaceuticals by 72.6% in the first quarter.
+Acadian Asset Management LLC now owns 140,118 shares of the company’s stock worth $228,000 after acquiring an additional 58,952 shares during the last quarter.
+Vanguard Group Inc. raised its stake in shares of Corvus Pharmaceuticals by 2.9% in the first quarter.
+Vanguard Group Inc. now owns 1,267,752 shares of the company’s stock worth $2,079,000 after acquiring an additional 36,002 shares during the last quarter.
+State Street Corp raised its stake in shares of Corvus Pharmaceuticals by 12.2% in the first quarter.
+State Street Corp now owns 112,603 shares of the company’s stock worth $185,000 after acquiring an additional 12,203 shares during the last quarter.
+Renaissance Technologies LLC raised its stake in shares of Corvus Pharmaceuticals by 6.9% in the second quarter.
+Renaissance Technologies LLC now owns 962,932 shares of the company’s stock worth $953,000 after acquiring an additional 61,800 shares during the last quarter.
+Finally, Bailard Inc. bought a new position in shares of Corvus Pharmaceuticals in the third quarter worth about $33,000.
+47.45% of the stock is owned by institutional investors.

 Corvus Pharmaceuticals Company Profile